simonmichael/hledger_site/src/ledger.md

 - hledger is actively maintained (since 2008)
 - hledger focusses strongly on UX, reliability, and real-world practicality
 - hledger is written in Haskell, which helps with correctness and maintainability
-- hledger has learned from Ledger and tries to reimplement and its best parts in a more systematic way, with improved quality and robustness.
+- hledger tries to reimplement Ledger's best parts in a more systematic way, with improved quality and robustness.

 Compared to Ledger, hledger has